django-commons/django-tasks-scheduler/docs/usage.md

 * In the **Repeat** field, enter the number of time the job is to be run.
 Leaving the field empty, means the job will
   be scheduled to run forever.

-### Cron Job - Run a job multiple time based on cron
+### Cron Task - Run a job multiple time based on cron

 Additional fields required: